christopher5106/christopher5106.github.io/_posts/2015-07-16-deep-learning-install-caffe-cudnn-cuda-for-digits-python-on-ubuntu-14-04.markdown

 ![Classification]({{ site.url }}/img/digits_create_model.png)

-and it will create the classification model.

 #The REST API

-The Digits classification server offers a great [REST API](https://github.com/NVIDIA/DIGITS/blob/master/docs/API.md) in order to integrate it in a process or among an IT system.
+The Digits classification server offers a great [REST API](https://github.com/NVIDIA/DIGITS/blob/master/docs/API.md) in order to integrate it in a bigger IT process and global system.

 ![Classification]({{ site.url }}/img/digits_rest.png)